 The Yankees selected Refsnyder in the fifth round of the2012 MLB draft.
 He began playing second base and became one of the Yankees' topprospects.
 He made his MLB debut with the Yankees in 2015.
-During his major league career, Refsnyder has played all three outfield positions and has played every infield position except shortstop.[1]
+In the majors, Refsnyder has played all three outfield positions and every infield position except shortstop.[1]

-Refsnyder began the 2014 season with theTrenton Thunder of theDouble–AEastern League.[24]
-With the help ofMarcus Thames, the Thunder'shitting coach, Refsnyder made changes to his swing that increased his power output.[25][26]
-He won the Eastern League Player of the Week Award for the week of May 26 – June 1.[27]
-After batting .342 with six home runs in 60 games for Trenton,[28] Refsnyder was promoted to theScranton/Wilkes-Barre RailRiders of theTriple–AInternational League on June 10.[29]
-Refsnyder finished the season with a .300 average, eight home runs, and 33 RBI in 77 games for Scranton/Wilkes-Barre.[30]
+Refsnyder began the 2014 season with theTrenton Thunder of theDouble-AEastern League.[24]
+With the help ofMarcus Thames, the Thunder'shitting coach, Refsnyder changed his swing to increase his power output.[25][26]
+He won the Eastern League Player of the Week Award for the week ending June 1.[27]
+After batting .342 with six home runs in 60 games for Trenton,[28] Refsnyder was promoted to theScranton/Wilkes-Barre RailRiders of theTriple-AInternational League on June 10.[29]
+He finished the season with a .300 average, eight home runs, and 33 RBI in 77 games for Scranton/Wilkes-Barre.[30]
 Playing second base, he was one of the Yankees' top prospects.[31]

 Refsnyder with the Yankees in 2015